3r1/awawa/README.md

 ## Todo
 - update coloring for new items added in 0.2.0 (primarily talismans and new rune tiers)
+- update colors for cores, jewels, and charms
 - make sure it works
 - rework currency tiering and integrate new essences/omens and other currencies as applicable